e13tech/blog/Web/input/posts/architecture-lazy-design.md

 Title: Architecture - The 'Good' Kind of Lazy
 Lead: When it comes to building solutions, there's a fine line between crafting something scalable for the future and over-complicating things to the point where even you can't find what you built six months later.
 We've all been there.
-But what if the key to better, faster, and more maintainable solutions lies in a mindset that might sound counterintuitive at first—being just the right amount of lazy?
+But what if the key to better, faster, and more maintainable solutions lies in a mindset that might sound counterintuitive at first-being just the right amount of lazy?
 Yes, that's right.
 The good kind of lazy.
 Let's talk about how this strategic approach can help you avoid the pitfalls of over-architecting and keep your projects streamlined for success.
 Published: 10/09/2024
 Image: images/posts/architecture-lazy-design.png
 Author: JJ Bussert